Setting up Kubernetes in AWS

 Shared Credentials file - The

-~/.aws/credentialsfile stores your credentials based on a profile name
+~/.aws/credentialsfile stores your credentials based on a profile name.
+You can specify the profile using the

 EC2 Instance Role Credentials - Use EC2 Instance Role to assign credentials to application running on an EC2 instance.